DevExpress-Examples/wpf-charts-custom-draw-crosshair-cursor/Readme.md

 <!-- default badges end -->
 # Charts for WPF - How to Customize Crosshair Cursor Elements

-This example shows how to use the [ChartControl.CustomDrawCrosshair](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.ChartControl.CustomDrawCrosshair) event to customize the Crosshair Cursor.
+This example shows how to use the [ChartControl.CustomDrawCrosshair](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.ChartControl.CustomDrawCrosshair) event to customize the crosshair cursor.
 For example, you can use this event to paint crosshair label items depending on the highlighted point value.

 ![Chart with the customized crosshair cursor](images/results.png)